Pregnancy & Parenting

 Get 3 for 2 on all products and free UK delivery when you shop with us.

-All adults, including pregnant and breastfeeding women, are advised by the Department of Health to consider taking a daily supplement containing 10 micrograms of vitamin D throughout the year.
+All adults, including pregnant and breastfeeding women, are advised by the Department of Health to consider taking a daily supplement containing 10 micrograms of vitamin D especially in the autumn and winter.
+During this time the body cannot make sufficient vitamin D from sunlight alone, which is why a supplement is recommended.

 We source vitamin D from sunlight, but it is also contained in foods fortified with vitamin D, including some breakfast cereals and fat spreads.
 However, as vitamin D is found only in a small number of foods, it is difficult to get enough from foods that naturally contain vitamin D and fortified foods alone.